 9. Dine in the oldest restaurant in the world

 Have you ever wondered where is the world’s oldest restaurant and how old is it?
 It’s right here in Spain!
 Located in the heart of the Spanish capital, Sobrino de Botin has been Madridians’ favorite restaurant since 1725.
 The restaurant still uses the original 18th-century wood oven to prepare some of the best dishes you will ever taste.
 If you are interested in the different food options in Spain’s capital, read this detailed Madrid food guide.
+Alternatively, if you want to try some of Spain’s most delicious tapas, check out this article about the best tapas in Barcelona.

 10. Eat barbecue prepared on an active volcano